Skip to main content

 An employer generally cannot directly access your identifiable health data from a wellness app if the program is structured correctly.
 Under GINA, if a wellness program collects genetic information (like family medical history), it must be voluntary, and employers are prohibited from offering significant financial incentives for this specific information.

 For other health information collected under a wellness program that is part of a group health plan, HIPAA rules apply.
-This means the employer, as the plan sponsor, can only receive aggregated, for the purpose of evaluating the program’s effectiveness.
+This means the employer, as the plan sponsor, can only receive aggregated, de-identified data for the purpose of evaluating the program’s effectiveness.
 An employer might see a report stating that 40% of participating employees have high blood pressure, but they should not be able to see that John Doe is one of them.

 What Is the Practical Reality of Data Aggregation?

-The concept of is a cornerstone of privacy protection in this context.
+The concept of data aggregation is a cornerstone of privacy protection in this context.
 The wellness vendor, acting as a business associate under HIPAA, is tasked with stripping out personally identifiable information (PII) before providing reports to the employer.
 This process should prevent the employer from linking health data back to a specific individual.

 However, the effectiveness of aggregation depends on the size and structure of the employee group.
-In a very small company or department, even could inadvertently reveal individual information.
+In a very small company or department, even aggregated data could inadvertently reveal individual information.
 If a department has only five employees and a report shows one person has a specific health condition, it may not be difficult for a manager to deduce that person’s identity.

 This is a recognized challenge, and regulations often require minimum group sizes for reporting to mitigate this risk, but it highlights a potential vulnerability in the system.